 The trek is not suspended by rain, it is equally made if it rains or not.
 If it rains you are going to get a little wet.
 However, you should carry a rain poncho to protect yourself from the rain.
 They are really cheap in Cusco.

 You do not need to bring a tent because the agency is going to provide you with one.
 You only need to carry a sleeping bag or rent it there.

-You need to bring some clothes, very comfortable shoes (trekking shoes or ordinary shoes).
-The cutlery, plates, glasses, etc. are provided by the agency.
-It is very recommendable to bring walking sticks, raincoats and insect repellent.
+You need to bring some clothes, and very comfortable shoes (trekking shoes or ordinary shoes).
+The cutlery, plates, glasses, etc. are provided by the tour operator.
+It is very recommendable to bring walking sticks, raincoats, and insect repellent.

-The Inca Trail is a legend to be lived, and unforgettable and indescribable experience.
+The Inca Trail is a legend to be lived and an unforgettable and indescribable experience.
 Come and share with us these days of true happiness.

 Practice walking with a daypack before trekking to Machu Picchu.
 You will be accompanied on the Inca Trail by porters who carry the camping gear.
 But you have to carry your daypack yourself.
 So find a mountain near you (a mountain for downhill skiing should be perfect) and hike it with a fully packed daypack.
 Also, don't forget to break in your hiking shoes before your Peru tour.
 Nothing is worse than a day hike with blisters on your feet!